FC Chiasso

-FC Chiasso is a Swiss football club based in Chiasso.
+FC Chiasso is a Swiss football club based in the Italian-speaking municipality of Chiasso.
 It was founded in 1905.
 Chiasso also played in the Italian first league between 1914 and 1923.
+They currently play in 2.
+Liga, the sixth tier of Swiss football.

+History

 Between 1927 and 1993, the club played a total of 28 seasons in the Swiss top flight.
 The team came second in the 1950–51 season and third the following season.
-It also reached three times the Semi-final of the Swiss Cup.
+It also reached the semi-finals of the Swiss Cup three times.

 The public limited company FC Chiasso 2005 SA was declared bankrupt in January 2023.
-The youth department was not affected by this as they were organised under the umbralla of the club FC Chiasso.
-But the first team which had been in the race for promotion to Challenge League was excluded from Promotion League mid-season.
-The scores of the games already played were put to 0:0, 0 points.
+The youth department was not affected by this as they were organised under the umbrella of the club FC Chiasso.
+But the first team which had been in the race for promotion to Challenge League was excluded from Promotion League mid-season and their record expunged.

+After appointing a new committee and manager, the club restarted its first team to play in the 4.
+Liga, the eighth tier of Swiss football for the 2023–24 season.
+The club managed to obtain successive promotions (4.
+Liga 2023-24, 3.
+Liga 2024-25) and now play within the 2.
+Liga.